mainmango/mangga-1/README.md

 # mangga

-A manga downloader CLI tool.
+> A manga downloader CLI tool.

+Work in progress.